bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/join-testnet.md

 bnbchaind start &
 ```

-If you encounter any issue when runing a Full Node, you should read the FAQ provided here.
+If you encounter any issue when running a Full Node, you should read the FAQ provided here.

 ### Add Seed Nodes